 - All members of the team will be issued a wristband when they sign the required indemnity.
 Only entrants wearing wrist bands will be allowed on the course or to drive the karts during any part of the event.

 - After crossing the finishing line drivers will need to apply their brakes and quickly depart from the track under the Marshal’s instructions.
 An uphill towing service will tow the karts up hill.
-Please make sure that your kart is strong enough to tow 10 other karts.
+Please make sure that your kart is strong enough to tow 6 other fully laden (with drivers) karts.